Semanames/sigp_images/README.md

   and calculating average color of picture based on most abundant color.
   This information is processed and sent to the RabbitMQ queue named `calculation_output`
-* **Image Classifier** -`/sigp_images/mean-color_calculator`- consuming the message from the queue `calcuation_output` and processing it based on the information of average color to the directory `/image_classification/processed_images/<average_color>`
+* **Image Classifier** -`/sigp_images/mean-color_calculator`- consuming the message from the queue `calcuation_output` and processing it based on the information of average color and sending the image to the directory `/image_classification/processed_images/<average_color>`

 Each of these microservices (RabbitMQ, Image Pusher, Mean Color Calculator, Image Classifier) are running